-Accepted wisdom (Ibáñez et al 2019) frames Rcapacity as recovery, in the absence of further fire disturbance.
+Previous studies (e.g., Ibáñez et al 2019) have framed Rcapacity as recovery, in the absence of further fire disturbance.
 Nevertheless, in the case of former pyrogenic forests, it is not clear if recovery caused adaptive traits to disappear or if these are a result of intrinsic, as opposed to extrinsic, post-fire re-generation.
 During a sustained period of fire absence, physiological and morphological adaptations arise over many years (Little 1953).
 These include elimination of cone serotiny (Givnish 1981), thick bark and basal re-sprouting (Renninger et al 2013) in formerly fire-prone pitch pine ecosystems.
-A change in fire regimes (Jordan et al 2003) and suppression make it likely that any ongoing fire adaptive mechanisms (no longer required for stand sustenance) are wasted investments which could encourage under-competition with other evergreens (Buma et al 2013).
+A change in fire regimes (Jordan et al 2003) and suppression make it likely that any ongoing fire adaptive mechanisms (no longer required for stand sustenance) are wasted investments that could encourage under-competition with other evergreens (Buma et al 2013).
 At the same time, Bcapacity allows some forests, inexperienced in fire for more than one hundred years, to persist, through cushioning suited to climate adaptation.

 Notwithstanding abiotic and biotic pressures (Harris et al 2012), the arc of pitch pine tends to be expressed as one side or the other of a dichotomy of growth or stress inoculation, colony retreat or expansion (Swanston et al 2018).
-Bcapacity, in our estimation, manifests especially where shade-intolerant pitch pine out-compete other evergreens: red spruce (Picea rubens), hemlock (Tsuga canadensis) and balsam fir (Abies balsamea) in bare, moisture-scarce soils.
+Bcapacity, in our estimation, manifests especially where shade-intolerant pitch pine out-compete other evergreens such as red spruce (Picea rubens), hemlock (Tsuga canadensis) and balsam fir (Abies balsamea) in bare, moisture-scarce soils.
 Where ledge features dominate, a contoured barren ecosystem (Howard and Stelacio 2011) replete with pitch pine takes advantage of gaps in multi-evergreen colonies (Lafon et al 2014).
-At Wonderland, for example, where ledge ecology exists, we suspect Rcapacity is traced in part to stored plant C availability (Butak 2014) central to carbon and nutrient economies (Wright et al 2004), a witness to greater tree longevity (Reich 2014) and testament to ecophysiological adaptation (Gururani Mohanta and Bae 2015) embodied as enhanced photosynthetic intrinsic water use efficiency (iWUEδ13C).
+At the Wonderland site at MDI, for example, where ledge ecology exists, we suspect Rcapacity is traced to resource conservative traits (Reich et al. 2014), such as high stored plant C availability (Butak 2014), greater tree longevity (Reich 2014), and high photosynthetic intrinsic water use efficiency (iWUEδ13C).

 A fourth consideration is the effect of a particular ingredient enhancing Rcapacity, namely charcoal, in the form of soil pyrogenic carbon (PyC).
 PyC festoons Cadillac Mountain (Patterson Edwards and